Baotn114/watermonitoring/README.md

-The links below are the dashboard website with simulating codes of two sensors:
+The links below are the dashboard website and simulating codes of two sensors:

 *** The website ***